The MA Program

 How long is the MA program?

 The program is designed to be two years long or 6 terms of continuous coursework.
-SFU has 3 annual trimesters of 13 weeks each, with about a month of exams/holiday in between.
-This means that students apply to PhD programs with 4-6 graduate courses on their transcripts by the fall of their second year.
+SFU has 3 annual trimesters of 13 weeks each, with a two week exam period them two week holiday in between.
+This means that students apply to PhD programs with 6 or more graduate courses on their transcripts by the fall of their second year.
 In contrast, students in one-year MA programs must apply for PhD programs prior to receiving a single graduate course grade or building the sort of academic relationships that make for good references.
-Students have 3 years to complete the degree.
+Students have up to 3 years to complete the degree.
 While most students arrive with the goal of taking only two years, there can be unexpected life circumstances that interfere (and sometimes, it is hard to leave Vancouver, and they just want to enjoy their time here a bit longer!).
 We support these choices.

 Who does the program attract?

 Our MA is geared towards exceptional but ‘non-traditional’ philosophy students.
 Many of our students were not undergraduate philosophy majors; some have transcripts that do not reflect their true abilities.
 Other students have taken some time away from academia or have degrees from less-known institutions.
 Some have non-North American transcripts that can be difficult for many PhD programs to interpret.
 Students come to us knowing what they want to do and this gives our program a distinctive student population of like-minded individuals who are serious about the study of philosophy.